 I usually start by making a traditional stew type filling the day before and let it set up in the fridge.
 I have seen lots of different variations of fillings with different spice combinations.
 My filing is kind of standard stew but feel free to mix up with different seasonings or meat mixtures.
 One package of puff pastry usually has two sheets and makes about 8 pasties.
 These are great to eat immediately of course but also freeze really well to eat at another time.
-If you want to make 4 servings just half the meat mixture and use only one sheet of puff pastry.

 Beef Puff Pasty